 Divorced applicants must provide the date of their divorce and some counties will request an original or certified copy of the Divorce Decree.
 Because not all counties are uniform in their requirements, it is recommended that you call the office at which you intend to apply to learn of their specific requirements before you go.

-Likewise, should either the partner not be American citizens, it is best to call the office at which you intend to apply for your license to learn what paperwork will be required of you.
+Likewise, should either partner not be an American citizen, it is best to call the office at which you intend to apply for your license to learn what paperwork will be required of you.

 I will make every effort to contact you about a week prior to your scheduled wedding ceremony to verify that you have your license.
 It is illegal for me to perform a ceremony without a valid marriage license.

 If you're having a rehearsal prior to your wedding, please bring your license with you and give it to me at the rehearsal and let me know whom you'd like to use as your two witnesses.

 If you're not having a rehearsal, you must give me your license before the ceremony begins.